helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I believe Business Objects is on the cusp of becoming a multi-billion-dollar sales company.</h3 quote>
+<h3 quote align='center'>Most men are very attached to the idea of being male, and usually experience a lot of fear and insecurity around the idea of being a man.</h3 quote>

 ---